-To delete Sox2 in lingual epithelial cells by Cre activation, $K14^{CreER}$; $Sox2^{flox/flox}$ mice were gavaged once with a dose of 5 mg tamoxifen (T5648, Sigma) dissolved in corn oil; mice were sacrificed 1, 2, 7 or 11 days from the start of the experiment.
-To misexpress Shh and delete Sox2 in lingual epithelial, $K14^{CreER}$; $R26R^{Shh-IRES-YFPcKI}$; $Sox2^{flox/flox}$ mice received a single tamoxifen dose of 5 mg and tissue was collected 11 days post-tamoxifen induction.
+To delete Sox2 in lingual epithelial cells by Cre activation, $K14^{CreER}$; $Sox2^{flox/flox}$ mice were gavaged once with a dose of 5 mg tamoxifen (T5648, Sigma) dissolved in corn oil; mice were sacrificed 1, 2, 7 or 11 days later.
+To misexpress SHH and delete Sox2 in lingual epithelial cells, $K14^{CreER}$; $R26R^{Shh-IRES-YFPcKI}$; $Sox2^{flox/flox}$ mice received a single tamoxifen dose of 5 mg and tissue was collected 11 days post-tamoxifen induction.

 Tissue preparation

 Harvested tongues were fixed by immersion or perfusion.
-Immersion-fixation: animals were euthanized by CO2 inhalation followed by cervical dislocation.
-Tongues were dissected, rinsed in sterile ice-cold 1x Phosphate Buffered Saline (PBS), and immersed in 4% paraformaldehyde (PFA) in 0.1 M PB overnight at 4°C. Tissue was embedded in Tissue-Tek[®] O.C.T.[TM] Compound (4583, Sakura), frozen, and stored at -80°C. Perfusion-fixation: animals were anesthetized by i.p. injection of 250 mg/kg Avertin (2,2,2-Tribromoethanol) and transcardially perfused with Periodate-Lysine-Paraformaldehyde (PLP) (Pieri et al., 2002).
-Dissected tongues were post-fixed in PLP for 3 hours at 4°C and then cryoprotected in 20% sucrose in 1x Phosphate Buffer (PB) overnight at 4°C. Tissue was embedded in Tissue-Tek[®] O.C.T.[TM] Compound, frozen, and stored at -80°C. Processing of immersion or perfusion-fixed tongues was restricted to the anterior 1.5 mm of the tongue with a high density of fungiform papillae.
-Eight sets of serial cryosections (12 μ m) per tongue were collected on Superfrost Plus Slides (12-550-15, Fisher Scientific).
+For immersion fixation, animals were euthanized by CO2 inhalation followed by cervical dislocation.
+Tongues were dissected, rinsed in sterile ice-cold PBS, and immersed in 4% paraformaldehyde (PFA) in 0.1 M phosphate buffer (PB) overnight at 4°C. Tissue was embedded in Tissue-Tek O.C.T. compound (4583, Sakura), frozen, and stored at -80°C. For perfusion fixation, animals were anesthetized by intraperitoneal injection of 250 mg/kg Avertin (2,2,2-tribromoethanol) and transcardially perfused with periodate-lysine-paraformaldehyde (PLP) (Pieri et al., 2002).
+Dissected tongues were post-fixed in PLP for 3 h at 4°C and then cryoprotected in 20% sucrose in PB overnight at 4°C. Tissue was embedded in Tissue-Tek O.C.T. compound, frozen, and stored at -80°C. Processing of immersion- or perfusion-fixed tongues was restricted to the anterior 1.5 mm of the tongue with a high density of FFP.
+Eight sets of serial cryosections (12 μm) per tongue were collected on Superfrost Plus Slides (12-550-15, Fisher Scientific).